 By Jason Campbell

 Humor is a big part of many ttrpg sessions, but should it be a part of the written rules?
 That’s a big question.
+First we’ll take a look at some roleplaying games that incorporate humor in the rules include the recent Monty Python’s Cocurricular Mediaeval Reenactment Programme.

-There have been many game systems built around humor.
-One of the first and best is TOON, designed by Greg Costikyan and developed by Warren Spector and first published by Steve Jackson Games in 1984.
-This game is inspired by classic cartoons such as the Warner Brothers cartoons starring Bugs Bunny and Daffy Duck.
+inspired by classic cartoons such as the Warner Brothers cartoons starring Bugs Bunny and Daffy Duck.
 In TOON you create one of these characters and play out a short scenario, hoping to incite laughter in the other players.
 Your character can’t be killed; if they lose health they “fall down” for a certain amount of real game time.

-Building on this sort of sentiment was the Bullwinkle and Rocky Role-Playing Party Game“.
+Building on this sort of sentiment was the Bullwinkle and Rocky Role-Playing Party Game.
 This game was even sillier and meant to be played at a party (perhaps while imbibing?) and the game even included plastic hand puppets of the main characters.

 Toon is very well known to those who gamed in the 80s, but I’ve found that more people know about it than actually played it very often.
 Bullwinkle and Rocky is a trivia question, I’ve never found anyone else who had that game.
 These games might be labeled as “seemed like a good idea at the time.”
 These games just weren’t commercially successful when compared to “standard” ttrpgs.